wp-media/imagify-plugin/readme.txt

 =Is the EXIF data of images removed?=

-By default EXIF data is removed.
-It is possible to keep it with the WordPress plugin by enabling the option in the Imagify Settings page.
+EXIF data is not removed.

 =I used Kraken, Optimus, EWWW or WP Smush, will Imagify further optimize my images?=